 Danny Pryor is the "image voice" behind the T.R.A.F.F.I.C. video presentations, having narrated his first video introduction for T.R.A.F.F.I.C. in 2006.
 He has been editing the T.R.A.F.F.I.C. video presentations since the 2007 New York show, and he is the developer of the current T.R.A.F.F.I.C. website.

-Danny is also a key component of audio portion of the A/V presentation for the show, using his years of media and broadcasting experience to make certain the audio engineering works without a hitch.
+Danny is also a key component of the A/V presentation for the show, using his years of media and broadcasting experience to make certain the audio and video engineering works without a hitch.